 Twelve Aboriginal Community Controlled Health Organisations and Indigenous primary health care centres representative of regional, metropolitan and remote geographic regions in NSW, NT, WA and QLD will participate in the study.

-2017-onwards: OPEN ARCH.
+2017-2022 and now permanently funded through Queensland Health: OPEN ARCH.
 Implementation of integrated models of Geriatric care.
-Funding from QLD Excellence Division (QH) and North QLD Primary Health Network $1.9m?
+Funding from QLD Excellence Division (QH) and North QLD Primary Health Network $1.9m

 2015-2019: Dementia Prevalence in the Torres Strait.
 Funded through NHMRC Project grant $365,000